Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Non-compete, non-poaching and confidentiality agreements are generally recognised and enforceable.
 Criminal penalties apply under the Unfair Competition Prevention Law in order to punish the disclosure of trade secrets by employees and officers.
+The Unfair Competition Prevention Law provides for a wide range of remedies available to claimants and fines payable for trade secrets misappropriation.
 Although no express statutory rules govern confidential information, employees are bound by a general duty of good faith and a duty not to disclose the employer's confidential information; however, the extent of these duties is unclear.

 Are there any special rules on non-competes for particular classes of employee?

 Non-compete agreements can generally be used to prevent an employee from competing with his or her employer during and after employment.
 However, as post-termination restrictions can be deemed to infringe an individual's freedom to work, they will generally be enforceable only if: